matplotlib/mplcairo/README.rst

 **not** ``gcc-7``, otherwise the compilation will succeed but the shared object will be mis-linked and fail to load.

-The manylinux wheel is built using ``tools/build-manylinux-wheel.sh``.
+The manylinux wheel is built using `tools/build-manylinux-wheel.sh`_.

+Packagers may want to set the ``MPLCAIRO_BUILD_TYPE`` environment variable to ``package`` before the build (see the docstring of setup.py_ for details).

+.. _tools/build-manylinux-wheel.sh: tools/build-manylinux-wheel.sh
+.. _setup.py: setup.py

-**NOTE**: On Arch Linux, the python-pillow (Arch) package includes an invalid version of ``raqm.h`` (https://bugs.archlinux.org/task/57492) and must not be installed while building a Raqm-enabled version of mplcairo using the system Python, even in a virtualenv (it can be installed when *using* mplcairo without causing any problems).
-One solution is to temporarily uninstall the package;
-another one is to package it yourself using e.g. pypi2pkgbuild_.
+**NOTE**: On Arch Linux, the python-pillow (Arch) package includes an invalid version of ``raqm.h`` (https://bugs.archlinux.org/task/57492) and must not be installed while building mplcairo with the system Python, even in a virtualenv (it can be installed when *using* mplcairo without causing any problems).
+One solution is to temporarily uninstall the package; another one is to package it yourself using e.g. pypi2pkgbuild_.

 .. [#] ``distutils`` uses ``CC`` for *compiling* C++ sources but ``CXX`` for linking them (don't ask).
 You may run into additional issues if ``CC`` or